avuserow/perl6-webservice-lastfm/README.md

 # EXCEPTIONS

-X::Webservice::Lastfm is thrown on any error responses, with the decoded error message from Last.fm.
+X::WebService::Lastfm is thrown on any error responses, with the decoded error message from Last.fm.
 Check the method's documentation (or the API documentation overall) for the meaning of the code.